zectorio/mesh-gradient-js/README.md

 only abide by the standard spec.

-However since SVG file format supports Javascript execution, we can alleviate this problem by means of polyfill.
+However since SVG file format supports Javascript execution, we can alleviate this problem by means of polyfill (as suggested [here](http://tavmjong.free.fr/svg2_status.html)).

-In this project I ported Cairo's algorithm for rendering mesh gradients into Javascript.
+In this project I ported Cairo's algorithm for rendering mesh gradients to Javascript.

 Once having done that, I could use it to dynamically render mesh gradients when